JingOS-team/JingOS/README.md

 ### Full-Function Linux That Can Run Desktop Apps
 ![](https://en-cdn.jingos.com/wp-content/uploads/2020/12/donghua1229-3.gif)

-JingOS is a full-function Linux based on Ubuntu.
-It can run desktop Linux apps like VS Code, Libre Office, etc. JingOS is a productive OS designed specifically for tablets.
+JingOS is a full-functional Linux based on Ubuntu.
+It can run desktop Linux apps like VS Code, LibreOffice, etc. JingOS is a productive OS designed specifically for tablets.

 ### Support Trackpad Gestures
 ![](https://en-cdn.jingos.com/wp-content/uploads/2021/01/05-2.gif)

-JingOS optimized the gestures for your trackpad too.
+JingOS optimize the gestures for your trackpad too.
 You can use trackpad gestures similar to screen gestures.
 That makes you a better experience when you are using your device in laptop mode.

 ## About us